-The dramatic uptake of information technology in organisational environments has fueled the need for professional persons with a skill set enabling them to guide the organisation through the processes of the adoption and management of information technology.
+The dramatic uptake of information technology in organisational environments has fuelled the need for professional persons with a skill set enabling them to guide the organisation through the processes of the adoption and management of information technology.
 This programme aims to further enhance the knowledge and skills of graduates in the field of Informatics by building upon undergraduate foundations in an intensive one-year honours programme.
 The programme, like this academic domain, is distinctly interdisciplinary and draws from the computer, social and management sciences.

-A Bachelors Degree in an applicable area of Informatics for which the student achieved a minimum average of 60% in the final year across all subjects; and a minimum average of 60% in the final year for Informatics/Information Systems Managment.
+A Bachelors Degree with specialisation in an applicable area of Informatics for which the student achieved a minimum average of 60% in the final year across all subjects; and a minimum average of 60% in the final year for Informatics/Information Systems Managment.

 - All applications are considered with regards to the formally specified admission requirements for the programme (as per the Faculty calendar) and the entry requirements outlined above.

 - If the number of qualifying applicants exceeds the programme capacity (as determined by the Department of Information Science), applicants will be ranked in accordance to their academic performance (see 1.b) in their final year of undergraduate study.
 Selection will then be based on the applicants’ positions in this ranking.

 - The Department of Information science reserves the right to evaluate the academic performance of applicants from Universities other than Stellenbosch based on the content and level of courses completed.
 This implies that, while the applicant may have achieved the required results, he/she may be rejected if the courses covered do not align with the requirements for the programme.